teammustard/traversall/README.md

 ![Interface](documentation/interface.gif)

 > TraversAll is a replication of Contiki Travel Tour's tour page.
-It aims to provide the identical seamless, single-page-app framework build using React and GraphQL
+It aims to provide a seamless, single-page-app experience with functional interactive elements.
 > - 🎣 Built entirely using React Hooks with cutting-edge experimental GraphQL hooks support
 > - ☀️ GraphQL served through Apollo Client and Server
 > - 💗 Everything tests - unit tests, integration tests, and end-to-end tests using the delightful Jest